Formula E has been racing at the Brooklyn Street Circuit in New York since 2017. The 2.373km circuit has scenic views of

 The Brooklyn Street Circuit in Red Hook runs along the Brooklyn Cruise Terminal and features 14 turns.
 The circuit was slightly updated for season 4 and now features a tight hairpin in turn 1 similar to the Hong Kong track, but with slightly more undulations.
 Techteetah’s Jean-Éric Vergne was crowned champion here last season while Audi Sport ABT Schaeffler was crowned with the team’s championship title.

 New York is no stranger to street racing, the city was once touted to be a prime location for a Formula 1 race and even hosted Nascar in the 1950s with an older history of street racing that goes back to the late 1800s.

 The Brooklyn Street Circuit is only used once a year for Formula E racing.
-The two rounds of the 2019 New York ePrix (scheduled for July 11) was cancelled due to the coronavirus pandemic.
+The 2020 New York ePrix (scheduled for July 11) was cancelled due to the coronavirus pandemic.

 The home of Formula E in New York is located in the Red Hook district of Brooklyn, close to the water with views of the Manhattan Skyline.

 New York is served by three main airports – John F. Kennedy (JFK) and La Guardia (LGA) in Queens and Newark in New Jersey (EWR).
 Although none of the New York airports have the best reputation, JFK is probably your best bet for flying to the New York E-Prix.